TLDR

 What Changed

-Developers decompiling ChatGPT Android beta builds found explicit ad components:
+Before OpenAI published the rollout, developers decompiling ChatGPT Android builds found explicit ad components:

 SearchAdandSearchAdsCarouselBazaarContentWrapperfor commerce contentad_ranker_weight,inference_contextual_weights,bazaar_content_relevancead_dismiss_eventfor interaction tracking

-In parallel, OpenAI shipped exactly the kind of surfaces you need to host ads:
+In parallel, OpenAI shipped exactly the kinds of surfaces you need to host ads without turning answers into spam:

-- ChatGPT Pulse: A personalized daily feed of content cards based on your chats and connected apps.
-It already looks like an ad-ready home screen.
+- ChatGPT Pulse: a personalized feed of cards based on your chats and connected apps - basically an ad-ready "home screen."

-- ChatGPT Atlas Browser: A native browser with ChatGPT running alongside your browsing session.
-It creates ad real estate across the whole web journey, not just inside chat.
+- ChatGPT Atlas Browser: ChatGPT running alongside a native browser, giving OpenAI more surface area across the web journey, not just inside chat.

 The Macro Picture: Why Ads Are Inevitable